jschmidt1-godaddy/workshop-web-apis/README.md

 * curl - Probably already on your system. all you need
 * telnet - optional - might have to install(mac) or enable(windows)
 * jq - Optional.
 Just formats and prints things nicer
-* postman - Not used, but great HTTP client with a GUI and developer tooling
+* Postman - Not used today, but great HTTP client with a GUI and developer tooling

 ### Apis used
 * https://www.weather.gov/documentation/services-web-api